Sherwood Brewer

-Sherwood Brewer (August 16, 1923 – April 15, 2003) was a member of the Negro leagues.
+Sherwood Brewer (August 16, 1923 – April 15, 2003) was an American baseball player who was a member of the Negro leagues.

 Early years

 Brewer was born in Clarksdale, Mississippi, and grew up in Centralia, Illinois, raised by his uncle and aunt after his father's death.
 He was a veteran of the US Army and served in World War II and the Korean War.
 He served during the Battle of Saipan and participated in a baseball league that began there.

 Career

 When Brewer returned from World War II, he spurned offers from Negro league teams to sign with Abe Saperstein's Cincinnati Crescents citing the extra travel associated with the team that he had formed.
 He began playing in the Negro leagues in 1946.
 He played for a number of teams including the Chicago American Giants, the Indianapolis Clowns, the Kansas City Monarchs, the Seattle Steelheads, and the Harlem Globetrotters.
 He also played for the Saskatoon Gems in Canada.

 As a professional, Brewer initially played right field before moving to shortstop.
 He ended up as a second baseman.
 He also was manager of the Monarchs, the last one before the team ceased to exist.

 In 1996, Brewer founded the Negro League Baseball Players Foundation.